-Discover what a career in health care looks like and learn all about the different career options.
-You are invited to apply to be a part of a great group of diverse, Minnesota high school incoming juniors and seniors at our weeklong Career Immersion Program offered June 23-28, 2019, where you can:
+Discover what a career in healthcare looks like and get an exclusive inside look at a wide range of healthcare careers.
+You are invited to apply to be a part of a talented group of diverse, Minnesota high school incoming juniors and seniors at our Career Immersion Program offered June 23-27, 2024.

-- Discover the most in-demand careers in health care
+- Discovery about the most in-demand careers in healthcare

-- Understand the academic path for enrolling in accredited health sciences programs
+- Understanding the academic path for enrolling in health sciences programs

-- Gain knowledge on what professionalism is in the health care setting
+- Gaining knowledge on what professionalism is in the healthcare setting

 - Networking with other students

 - Housing and meals

 - Transportation from a central location to and from Mayo Clinic

 There are dozens of careers in healthcare.
 Some you have definitely heard of, like doctors and nurses; but there are many careers you may not know of, like radiographers who help patients and take X-rays, and respiratory therapists who work with patients who have trouble breathing.